opennextjs/opennextjs-aws/.changeset/fuzzy-eyes-pump.md

 "@opennextjs/aws": patch
 ---

-fix dangling set on fetch cache
+fix dangling promise on set for the fetch cache